otaaaviio/disc-laravel/README.md

 ### Services: <br>

-I use service abstraction, to separate the business logic from the controller and have a better maintenance. <br>
+I used service abstraction, to separate the business logic from the controller and have a better maintenance. <br>

 ### Repositories: <br>